 It is probably a web hosting solution for more advanced and robust sites as it is a premium product. i.e. expensive.
 Our tech guru guy, Chris Richardson recommended it and set it up for us.

-Ontraport is the system we use for managing and sending out emails to our subscribers.
-I’ve not even delved into most of what it can do, but it’s very robust and powerful and makes your email communication much stronger with your subscribers.
+Ontraport is the system I used for six years for managing and sending out emails to our subscribers.
+It’s robust and powerful and makes your email communication much stronger with your subscribers.

 You can do in-depth tagging and targeted emails, which makes your communication much better.
 PLUS, they have the ability to create pretty awesome landing pages, optin pages and sales pages.
 It’s effortless to do it once you learn.

 It’s an all in one system so can save you having to invest in other tools.
 I’ve written a full review on Ontraport here.